vmware-archive/app-manage/puppet/pivotal-redis/README.md

 ```

-The following will install Pivotal Redis with a master-slave replication config on the same node and include authentication
+The following will install Pivotal Redis with a master-slave replication config on the same node and include authentication.
+In redis 2.6 the default is for slaves to be read-only.
 ```puppet
   redis {'master-9001':
     listen_port  => '9001',